 The Individual bid form is for someone interested in bidding on a house.Individual Form

 The company bid form is for a company or someone acting for a company interested in bidding on a house.Company Form

 The lot purchase form is for someone interested in purchasing a vacant lot.
 We sell our lots first come first served instead of the bidding process we use for houses.Vacant Lot Form

 First, you may obtain a PROPERTY LIST to identify and search for properties that you may be interested in.
-There are three ways to get one of our lists:
+There are two ways to get one of our lists:

 We encourage buyers to drive by the properties they think they may be interested in to get a first impression of the condition of the lot and or house, the neighborhood, etc., to determine if they want to proceed further.

 Each ACCDC property has a Minimum Bid Amount listed that is based on a formula calculated by the Allen County Tax Calculator system:

 Bids can be completed in the office or through the website and emailed to us.
 1 bid per day that office is open, can place bid from 9:00 a.m. - 3:00 p.m. except on last day where sealed bids end at 10:00 a.m.

 Interested buyer will have to complete a bid form at the ACCDC office which will include your contact information, the property you are interest in, and the minimum amount you are bidding.